-The scan synchronization signal allows an accurate synchronization with other devices.
-The scan synchronization signal is set active by setting the user parameter
+The scan synchronization signal allows an accurate synchronization with other devices, such as GNSS receivers and turn tables.

-Digital output function: 1=sync
+The scan synchronization signal is set active by setting the user parameter "Digital output function" to "1=sync".

 8.8.2 Using the digital outputs as pulser